danieltomasz/danieltomasz.github.io/README.md

+# My Personal site
-## An academic and data scientist
+## Daniel Borek - an academic and data scientist

 In my projects, I'm constantly switching between Python and R.

 I came to Belgium to work at Ghent University in a project about spectral parametrization of neural oscillations.
-This research draws on my physics background to shed light on the brain's rhythmic (and non-rhythmic) activity.
+This research draws on my computational background to shed light on the brain's rhythmic (and non-rhythmic) activity.

 Currently, I am based in Brussels, Belgium.